Genetic Mutation in Extended Amish Family in Indiana Protects Against Aging and Increases Longevity

 Startup company to develop new class of “longevity” drugs

-In the U.S., Northwestern is partnering with a Japanese startup company called Renascience to develop a new class of drugs that specifically target PAI-1.
-The drugs are the brainchild of Vaughan’s collaborator, Toshio Miyata, MD, PhD, who leads a drug discovery program at Tohoku University in northern Japan.
+In the U.S., Northwestern is partnering with a Japanese startup company (Renascience) to develop a new class of drugs that specifically target PAI-1.
+The drugs are the brainchild of Vaughan’s collaborator, Dr. Toshio Miyata, who leads a drug discovery program at Tohoku University in northern Japan.

 Miyata initially contacted Vaughan to use his transgenic models of mice that overexpress human PAI-1.
 The mice, developed in Vaughan’s lab, are bald, have heart attacks and other pathologies caused by an excess of PAI-1.
 Miyata, a nephrologist, was developing an oral drug to slow the progression of diabetic kidney disease, which is driven in part by PAI-1.